 As of March 2021, we have cleared several acres around the main camp area and completed several broadcast burns.
 We work by hand, using hand saws, weed pullers and in some cases chain-saws — felling trees, removing lower branches, pulling out scotch broom and other bushes, then chipping or burning the piles we produce.
 For the broadcast burns, we are working on small (sub-one acre) units, which are carefully prepped before burning, and we are learning how to minimize use of water and drip-torch fuel while staying as safe and effective as possible.

 Three full-time staff and one Workaway volunteer recently completed the Federal training for Basic Wildland Firefighter Type 2, consisting of online theory and a field day practicum.
-This was motivated by the advice of our local volunteer fire department and the county Battalion Chief Marshall Turbeville, who explained that under certain circumstances, we might end up needing to shelter in place during a severe wildfire, unable to rely on local crews.
+This was motivated by the advice of our local volunteer fire department and other fire officials, who explained that under certain circumstances, we might end up needing to shelter in place during a severe wildfire, unable to rely on local crews.
 The training we received through Fire Forward includes a fire-lighting component as part of local efforts to widen the practice of prescribed fire.
-We continue to participate in workshops organized through the Good Fire Alliance and Jared Childress, and encourage all new volunteers to share in this learning process as much as possible.
+We continue to participate in workshops organized through the Good Fire Alliance, and encourage all new volunteers to share in this learning process as much as possible.